drlinggg/number-factorization/README.md

 ## input:
-number
+power of two

 ## output:

-count of simple factors
+count of simple factors of this number

 string of them